SuperHouse/IOMOD/README.md

  * MCP23S08 (SPI)
  * Serial Wombat 8B (I2C)

+These reference implementations have been designed "upside down", so that when they are assembled the parts will be underneath the module.
+This allows the top of the module to be totally flat except for the tops of the header pins and their solder joints.

 Note: The format is DIP, but it's NOT on a 0.1" grid!
 That means you can't plug it into a breadboard.
 The format is 2mm pitch metric DIP with 10mm row spacing center-to-center.
 An adapter module design is also provided to allow easy use in a breadboard.

+Originally developed for the [Testomatic PCB test jig system](https://github.com/superhouse/testomatic).

+The Testomatic chassis includes sockets for 7 IOMODs, allowing different modules to be installed based on the specific requirements of the test plan for the Device Under Test.

-## IOMOD pinout
+## IOMOD Pinout

+IOMOD designs are not required to implement all signals.
+Typically an I2C-based module will leave the SPI-related pins unconnected, and vice versa.
+Modules may also not implement signals such as the active-low interrupt output or the reset pin, and they may not implement all 8 GPIO signals.

+For example, a module designed specifically for a high-speed SPI single-channel precision ADC may implement a single GPIO and leave the rest unconnected.
+This is perfectly valid if it suits your use-case.

+Modules may also choose to fully isolate the power domains, with a floating GND on the I/O side split from the signal GND on the control side.
+The reference designs included here tie both GND pins together as a common reference but this is not required if you are implementing full isolation.

 ![IO Mod Pinout](Images/IOMOD-v2_0-pinout.jpeg)

-Mechanical dimensions:
+## IOMOD Mechanical Dimensions

 ![IO Mod Dimensions](Images/IOMOD-v2_0-dimensions.png)

-2mm-to-0.1" adapter:
+## 2mm-to-0.1" Adapter

 ![2mm to 0.1" breakout](Images/DIP20-adapter.png)

 ## IOMOD-AD5593R

-This module is designed to be a generic I/O module that provides basic features to cover typical use cases where high ADC precision, etc is not required.
-It's very flexible because it can handle both analog and digital input and output with a true analog output via DAC, but unfortunately the AD5593R chips are quite expensive.
+This variant is designed to be a generic I/O module that provides basic features to cover typical use cases where high ADC precision, etc is not required.
+It's very flexible because it can handle both analog and digital input and output with true analog output via the DAC, but unfortunately the AD5593R chips are quite expensive.

 ![IOMOD-AD5593R](Images/IOMOD-AD5593R-v2_0-oblique.png)

-Features:
+**Features**

  * AD5593R I/O expander.
  * I2C interface.